andrius-siup/gym-app/README.md

  Easy to navigate for any website visitor.
 This website is compatible with mobile to desktop devices.
 The website was designed for nonexisting gym club, with no existing personal trainers and their names.
 The gym website was created for educated purposes.
 The inspiration was borrowed from the Code Institute tutorial "Whiskey drop".

+The website you can view here - [Your Gym](https://andrius-siup.github.io/gym-app/) .

  # Ux